jkeus/Web3-Mystery-Marketplace/README.md

 ## Using it!
 - Open 'localhost' or 'localhost:80' in any web browser to access and use the web interface which will connect to and modify the Geth network.

-# Shoutouts

-Thanks to Proffesor Li for teaching the class and thanks to my boy Aidan Thomas for helping me bring this idea to life!